Relationship Between Germany And Vietnam Turns Sour After Alleged Kidnapping Of Oil Executive

-The relationship between Germany and Vietnam has turned sour after Berlin expelled Vietnamese intelligence officer.
+The relationship between Germany and Vietnam has turned sour after Berlin expelled a Vietnamese intelligence officer.
 German accused Vietnam of kidnapping Trinh Xuan Thanh in Berlin last week.
 Thanh, a former executive, was accused of a $150 million corruption in the Vietnam’s state-owned company.

 Thanh is reported to seek asylum in Germany after Vietnamese government issued an international arrest warrant for him in September last year.
 According to the official statement from German foreign ministry, they believe that Thanh was kidnapped after he visited Berlin Zoo.
 Some witnesses saw that he was taken into a car by some armed men on July 23 at the Tiergarten, Central Berlin.